 Notes about the ingredients

-All-purpose plain flour for the fluffiest vegan carrot muffins.
+All-purpose flour (plain flour) for the fluffiest vegan carrot muffins.
 For more wholesome muffins, you can use whole wheat or spelt flour.

 Grated carrot.
-I recommend grating your carrot coarsely for the best texture and to make sure the muffins aren't too soggy.
+I prefer coarsely grating the carrots as it gives the muffins more texture and ensures they aren’t too soggy.
 Finely grated carrot will leak more water so you may need to bake your muffins for longer.

-Chopped walnuts which is optional but recommended for depth of flavor and texture!
+Chopped walnuts are optional but recommended for depth of flavor and texture!
 Alternatively, you can add raisins.

-Ground cinnamon, nutmeg and ginger and LOTS of it!
-This recipe contains a little more spice than others as it's a quick and easy way to add flavor.
+Ground cinnamon, nutmeg and ginger and a healthy dose of them!
+This recipe contains a little more spice than others as it’s a quick and easy way to add flavor.

 How to make vegan carrot muffins